OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Application Binary

-You can use [class-dump](0x08-Testing-Tools.md#class-dump) to get information about methods in the application's source code.
-The example below uses the [Damn Vulnerable iOS App](https://github.com/prateek147/DVIA "Damn Vulnerable iOS App") to demonstrate this.
-Our binary is a so-called fat binary, which means that it can be executed on 32- and 64-bit platforms.
+You can use [class-dump](0x08a-Testing-Tools.md#class-dump) to get information about methods in the application's source code.
+The example below uses the [Damn Vulnerable iOS App](0x08b-Reference-Apps.md#dvia-v2) to demonstrate this.
+Our binary is a so-called fat binary, which means that it can be executed on 32- and 64-bit platforms:

-Unzip the app and run [otool](0x08-Testing-Tools.md#otool):
+Unzip the app and run [otool](0x08a-Testing-Tools.md#otool):

 ```bash
 unzip DamnVulnerableiOSApp.ipa